ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch28.md

 this case, we can still leverage the advantage of *k*-fold
 cross-validation: evaluating the performance for the entire training set via the held-out validation fold in each round.
-(Here, we obtain the training set by concatenating all *k* â€" 1 training folds in a given iteration.)
+(Here, we obtain the training set by concatenating all *k* "" 1 training folds in a given iteration.)
 However, a disadvantage of a large *k* is that it is more challenging to analyze how the machine learning algorithm with the particular choice of hyperparameter setting behaves on different